dezren39/PersonalWebsite_Java/README.md

 # PersonalWebsite_Java
 This is a small website I made for a class project.
-The point was to use servlets.
-I used servlets.
+The point was to use a servlet.
+I used a servlet.

 ## ConnectServlet
     package edu.cvtc.web;